pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 fly -t control-plane set-pipeline -p foundation -c upgrade-opsman-pipeline.yml
 ```

-Now we should be able to see our `upgrade-ops-manager` pipeline
+Now we should be able to see our `upgrade-opsman` pipeline
 in the Concourse UI.
 It'll be paused, so click the "play" button to unpause it.
 Then, click in to the gray box for our `test` job,